Hay Flat, Texas

 Hay Flat, also spelled Hayflat, is a ghost town in Winkler and Loving counties, Texas, United States.

 History

 The village was founded in 1900 and, in 1910, a school was built there.
 Due to a drought in Winkler County between 1916 and 1920, most of the residents moved away from Hay Flat, which was abandoned a few decades later.

 Geography

-Hay Flat lies at the borders between Winkler and Loving counties, few miles south of the borders of New Mexico.
+Hay Flat lies at the borders between Winkler and Loving counties, a few miles south of the borders of New Mexico.
 The largest portion of the village is in Winkler County.